AdobeDocs/commerce-frontend-core/src/pages/guide/css/custom-preprocessor/add.md

 ---
-group: frontend-developer-guide
-title: Add custom CSS preprocessor
+title: Add a Custom CSS preprocessor | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## What's in this topic
+# Add a custom CSS preprocessor

 This topic describes how to add a custom [CSS](https://glossary.magento.com/css) preprocessor.
 Adding [Sass](http://sass-lang.com/) support is used as an example.